beyimjan/shell-whiz/README.md

 This will add the `sw` command to your `PATH`.

 To use Shell Whiz, you need an API key from OpenAI.
-You can obtain this key by visiting https://platform.openai.com/account/api-keys.
-Once you have the key, you can configure Shell Whiz by running the following command:
+Obtain this key by visiting https://platform.openai.com/account/api-keys.
+Once you have the key, configure Shell Whiz by running the following command:

 ```bash
 sw config